Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Methodology

 \subsection{Constrained optimization problem}

 We formulate the preservation of FoF clusters as a constrained optimization problem, where the objective is to minimize the cumulative distance overflow of violated pairs subject to the global pointwise error bound.
 Let the original 3D particle data be $P=\{p_n\}_{n=0}^{N-1}$ with coordinates $(x_n, y_n, z_n)$, and the corresponding decompressed data from a base compressor be $\hat{P}=\{\hat{p}_n\}_{n=0}^{N-1}$ with coordinates $(\hat{x}_n, \hat{y}_n, \hat{z}_n)$.
 Given an absolute error bound $\xi$, the reconstructed coordinates satisfy $|\hat{x}_n-x_n|\leq\xi$, $|\hat{y}_n-y_n|\leq\xi$, and $|\hat{z}_n-z_n|\leq\xi$ for all $n$, implying a maximum displacement of $\sqrt{3}\xi$ for any single particle.
 Consequently, the Euclidean distance $d(\hat{p}_i,\hat{p}_j)$ between two arbitrary decompressed particles can deviate from its original value $d(p_i,p_j)$ by at most $2\sqrt{3}\xi$.
 This $2\sqrt{3}\xi$ bound represents the worst-case scenario where two particles are displaced in opposite directions along the cube diagonals.
 While the average distance deviation is significantly lower in practice, this conservative radius is necessary to identify potential connectivity changes.

-Under a linking length $b$, links between pairs with an original distance in $(b - 2\sqrt{3}\xi, b]$ may be inadvertently broken, while pairs whose distance is in $(b, b + 2\sqrt{3}\xi]$ may result in falsely created links.
-We define pairs within the original distance range $(b - 2\sqrt{3}\xi, b + 2\sqrt{3}\xi]$ as \textit{vulnerable pairs}, as their connectivity is susceptible to compression errors.
-Accordingly, any particle belonging to at least one vulnerable pair is designated an \textit{editable particle}, as modifying only their positions in the decompressed data is sufficient to restore the correct clusters.
+Under linking length $b$, an original link with distance in $(b-2\sqrt{3}\xi,b]$ can break (a \textit{potentially-broken link}), whereas a link can be created for an originally non-linked pair with distance in $(b,b+2\sqrt{3}\xi]$ (a \textit{potentially-created link}).
+We call their union the set of \textit{vulnerable pairs}, $V=\{(i,j):d_{ij}\in(b-2\sqrt{3}\xi,b+2\sqrt{3}\xi]\}$.
+Each set of pairs whose preservation can guarantee invariant FoF clusters is a subset of $V$; we call such a set to be a set of \textit{active pairs} (denoted by $A$).
+The set of \textit{editable particle} $E$ contains the endpoints of pairs in $A$, as modifying only their positions in the decompressed data is sufficient to restore the correct clusters.

 To preserve the clusters, we define a loss function $\mathcal{L}$ that penalizes distance deviations for pairs whose connectivity has been altered.
 The loss is formulated as: